SFTtech/openage/doc/nyan/api_reference/reference_ability.md

 Whitelist of game entity types that can be targeted with the ability.

 **blacklisted_game_entities**
-Blacklist for specific game entities that would be covered by `allowed_types`, but should be excplicitely excluded.
+Blacklist for specific game entities that would be covered by `allowed_types`, but should be explicitly excluded.

 ## ability.type.ApplyDiscreteEffect